-The bulk of the electricity suppliers did not have to pay a compliance fee in order to meet the Tier I or Tier II requirements.
+The majority of the electricity suppliers did not have to pay a compliance fee in order to meet the Tier I or Tier II requirements in 2013.
 Prior to the adoption of the DGAA legislation, electricity suppliers were required to "exhaust all opportunities" to acquire RECs from solar energy systems located within the District before going outside the jurisdiction.
-The requirement to "exhaust all opportunities" to acquire District solar RECs first is not included in the DGAA.
-Instead, the DGAA indicates that electricity suppliers shall meet the solar requirement by obtaining the equivalent amount of RECs from solar energy systems, no larger than five megawatts (5 MW) in capacity, that are located within the District of Columbia or in locations served by a distribution feeder serving the District of Columbia, except that RECs generated by solar energy facilities that are not located within the District of Columbia nor in locations served by a distribution feeder serving the District of Columbia that the Commission certified prior to February 1, 2011, may be used to meet the solar requirement.
+The requirement to "exhaust all opportunities" to acquire District solar RECs first is no longer included in the DGAA.
+Instead, the DGAA provides that electricity suppliers shall meet the solar requirement by obtaining the equivalent amount of RECs from solar energy systems, no larger than five megawatts (5 MW) in capacity, that are located within the District of Columbia or in locations served by a distribution feeder serving the District of Columbia.
+The law also provides that RECs generated by solar energy facilities that are not located within the District of Columbia nor in locations served by a distribution feeder serving the District of Columbia but were certified by the Commission prior to February 1, 2011, may also be used to meet the solar requirement.
+These are referred to as "grandfathered" facilities.